Suggestions in English

-The following English words and expressions are all used to make suggestions and give advice to people.
+You can use the following words and expressions in conversations to make suggestions and give advice to people.

 should